Sphagnum

 Sphagnum is a genus of approximately 380 accepted species of mosses, commonly known as sphagnum moss, also bog moss and quacker moss (although that term is also sometimes used for peat).
 Accumulations of Sphagnum can store water, since both living and dead plants can hold large quantities of water inside their cells; plants may hold 16 to 26 times as much water as their dry weight, depending on the species.
 The empty cells help retain water in drier conditions.

 As Sphagnum moss grows, it can slowly spread into drier conditions, forming larger mires, both raised bogs and blanket bogs.
-Thus, Sphagnum can influence the composition of such habitats, with some describing Sphagnum as 'habitat manipulators'.
+Thus, Sphagnum can influence the composition of such habitats, with some describing Sphagnum as 'habitat manipulators' or 'autogenic ecosystem engineers'.
 These peat accumulations then provide habitat for a wide array of peatland plants, including sedges and ericaceous shrubs, as well as orchids and carnivorous plants.

 Sphagnum and the peat formed from it do not decay readily because of the phenolic compounds embedded in the moss's cell walls.
 In addition, bogs, like all wetlands, develop anaerobic soil conditions, which produces slower anaerobic decay rather than aerobic microbial action.
 Peat moss can also acidify its surroundings by taking up cations, such as calcium and magnesium, and releasing hydrogen ions.

 Under the right conditions, peat can accumulate to a depth of many meters.
-Different species of Sphagnum have different tolerance limits for flooding and pH, so any one peatland may have a number of different Sphagnum species.
+Different species of Sphagnum have different tolerance limits for flooding and pH, and any one peatland may have a number of different Sphagnum species.

+Description

-Individual peat moss plants consist of a main stem, with tightly arranged clusters of branch fascicles usually consisting of two or three spreading branches and two to four hanging branches.
-The top of the plant, or capitulum, has compact clusters of young branches.
+An individual Sphagnum plant consists of a main stem, with tightly arranged clusters of branch fascicles usually consisting of two or three spreading branches and two to four hanging branches.
+The top of the plant (capitulum) has compact clusters of young branches that give the plant its characteristic tuft-like appearance.
 Along the stem are scattered leaves of various shapes, named stem leaves; the shape varies according to species.
-The leaves consist of two kinds of cells: small, green, living cells (chlorophyllose cells), and large, clear, structural, dead cells (hyaline cells).
-The latter have the large water-holding capacity.

-Sphagnum structure

-Sphagnum have a distinct structure adapted to the watery habitats they live in.
-The water supports Sphagnum plants, making other strengthening structures unnecessary.
-The top of the plant is called the capitulum, a rosette of leaves which gather the majority of the plant's energy through photosynthesis.
-The main body consists of a stem and branches, with leaves also protruding from both the stem and the branches.
-The lowermost parts of the plant are dead but partially decomposed.